A brief history of the Pagan Kingdom, a Theravada Buddhist empire that united ancient Myanmar and became a regional power from 1044-1297 CE.

-Just as Rakhine is separated by a mountain range on Myanmar’s west, The Thongchai range has historically acted as the natural border between Thailand and Myanmar’s kingdoms.
+Just as Rakhine is separated by a mountain range on Myanmar’s west, the Thongchai range has historically acted as the natural border between kingdoms of Thailand and Myanmar.

 During the height of the Pagan Kingdom, the early Thai states had not yet begun to form.
 The country was instead under the control of the Mon Dvaravati Kingdoms based in Nakhon Pathom, Lopburi (Lavo), and Lamphun (Hariphunchai).

 However, while their Mon cousins in Myanmar were being conquered and annexed by the rapidly growing Pagan Empire, the same was happening to the Dvaravati cities by the Khmer Empire, which had been expanding westward from Cambodia.
 By the end of the First Millennium CE, Angkor controlled all of the Mon Dvaravati territories in Thailand, with the exception of the Hariphunchai Kingdom in the north.